angelXmonster/Regional_Models_Local/README.md

 # Regional_Models_Local
-This is a local version of the regional models I am developing for BAM
+This  repositiory is a local version of the regional models I am developing for BAM.
+It is created to test its reproducibility.